Italian Armed Forces: International stance

 Italy has joined in many UN, NATO and EU operations as well as with assistance to Russia and the other CIS nations, Middle East peace process, peacekeeping, and combating the illegal drug trade, human trafficking, piracy and terrorism.

 Italy did take part in the 1982 Multinational Force in Lebanon along with US, French and British troops.
 Italy also participated in the 1990–91 Gulf War, with the deployment of eight Panavia Tornado IDS bomber jets; Italian Army troops were subsequently deployed to assist Kurdish refugees in northern Iraq following the conflict.

 As part of Operation Enduring Freedom, Italy contributed to the international operation in Afghanistan.
 Italian forces have contributed to ISAF, the NATO force in Afghanistan, and to the Provincial reconstruction team.
 Italy has sent 3,800 troops, including one infantry company from the 2nd Alpini Regiment tasked to protect the ISAF HQ, one engineer company, one NBC platoon, one logistic unit, as well as liaison and staff elements integrated into the operation chain of command.
 Italian forces also command a multinational engineer task force and have deployed a platoon of Carabinieri military police.

 The Italian Army did not take part in combat operations of the 2003 Iraq War, dispatching troops only when major combat operations were declared over by the U.S. President George W. Bush.
 Subsequently, Italian troops arrived in the late summer of 2003, and began patrolling Nasiriyah and the surrounding area.
 Italian participation in the military operations in Iraq was concluded by the end of 2006, with full withdrawal of Italian military personnel except for a small group of about 30 soldiers engaged in providing security for the Italian embassy in Baghdad.
-Italy played a major role in the 2004-2011 NATO Training Mission to assist in the development of Iraqi security forces training structures and institutions.
+Italy played a major role in the 2004–2011 NATO Training Mission to assist in the development of Iraqi security forces training structures and institutions.

-Operations
+Current operations

-Since the second post-war the Italian armed force has become more and more engaged in international peace support operations, mainly under the auspices of the United Nations.
-The Italian armed forces are currently participating in 26 missions.
+Since the second post-war the Italian armed force has become more and more engaged in international peace support operations, mainly under the auspices of the United Nations and European Union.
+The Italian armed forces are currently participating in 17 missions.